Sonjorg/PSscripts/README.md

 ### **shutDownPcLater.ps1**
 If you're in the middle of a long upload or other type of job, and then have to leave, this script shuts down your PC after a desired time.
 Creates a nice log file of when it will shut down.

-### **preciseMoneyExpenditure.ps1**
+### **Consumption.ps1**
-This one has nothing to do with IT but is very useful for a student; This will filter your expenditure, download your balance sheet (.csv) file from your bank and search for phrases associated with a business.
+This is irrelevant for IT but is very useful for students; This will filter your expenditures.
+Export/download your balance sheet (.csv) file from your bank and search for phrases associated with a business.
 It shows all entries with the selected phrase and the sum of money spent on it.
 ##### How to use
-Replace, remove or add to the phrases to search for all expenditure on the phrases' corresponding posts, (can also include only one entry).
-Replace "filepath.csv" with the path of the file you downloaded.
+Run the script in powershell as described in README.MD, or you can replace, and add to the phrases in $stringarray to search for all expenditures on the phrases' corresponding posts.
+WARNING: Make sure the phrases are correct; use the script to search the correct names used in the file, i.e McDonalds is called 'MCD' in some places.

 ### **findFile.ps1**
 Easy ways to find files you cant find.
-Very useful if you have 4 TB of storage like myself.
+Very useful if you have 4+ TB of storage like myself.

 ### **Active Directory and group policy**
 Scripts that are a good start for setting up and maintaining active directory, adding new users to it and enabling some group policy settings for security in the business.
 (Everything is written in norwegian).